Establishing Rapport with Agents

 Selling your home can be quite an emotional process no matter if it’s your first or tenth time doing so.
 The memories that you build up in the property affects some sellers more than others when the time comes to sell.
 These emotional attachments might also skew your vision when it comes to the sales process, so it’s crucial that you find a property agent that you can trust to execute it well.

 Choosing the right agent is a process like any other service-hire decision.
 And no, not all agents are equal.
 Just because you’ve seen their face on billboards in your neighbourhood does not necessarily mean they are the right fit for your property sale.

-There is a fine line between really knowing the area, how to sell property and how to work with a seller.
+There is a fine line between really knowing the area, how to sell a property and how to work with a seller.
 Not all agents are equipped with all three attributes, but the best property sales people are.
-As the seller you need to choose the agent that will best fit your criteria and requirements, but someone who is also able to guide you in making the best decision for you – not one that will fit their commission criteria.
+As the seller, you need to choose the agent that will best fit your criteria and requirements, but someone who is also able to guide you in making the best decision for you – not one that will fit their commission criteria.